StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### Random bucketing (since v3.1)

 For data in a partition, StarRocks distributes the data randomly across all buckets, which is not based on specific column values.
 Additionally, there is no need to set bucketing columns during table creation, simplifying the CREATE TABLE statement.
-It is suitable for scenarios with relatively small data sizes and requirement for high query performance.
+It is suitable for scenarios with relatively small data sizes and low requirements for query performance.

-However, note that random bucketing may not be suitable for scenarios that involve querying and aggregating based on specific columns.
+However, note that random bucketing may not be suitable for scenarios that involve queries and aggregations based on specific columns.
 In such cases, hash bucketing may be more appropriate as it can store similar data in the same bucket, facilitating data access and processing.

 **Precautions**

-- You can not use random bucketing to create a Primary Key table, a Unique Key table, or an aggregated table.
+- You cannot use random bucketing to create a Primary Key table, a Unique Key table, or an Aggregate table.
-- You can not specify a table bucketed randomly to belong to a Colocation Group.
+- You cannot specify a table bucketed randomly to belong to a [Colocation Group](../using_starrocks/Colocate_join.md).
-- Spark Load can not be used to load data into tables bucketed randomly.
+- [Spark Load](../loading/SparkLoad.md) cannot be used to load data into tables bucketed randomly.

 In the following example, a table `site_access1` is created by using random bucketing, and the system automatically sets the number of buckets.